dentity007/Agentforce-Dynamic-Action-Invocable/README.md

 Issues and feature ideas are tracked in `docs/roadmap.md`.
 Feel free to suggest enhancements there before submitting a PR.

 ---

+## Demo Walkthrough

+1. Invoke `SchemaDiscoverInvoke.run` (Flow, Apex anonymous, or Copilot tool) to capture a scoped schema snapshot.
+2. Invoke `DynamicActionInvoke.run` with a goal and optional object filters to generate Apex artifacts, tests, and metadata.
+3. Inspect the response for plan JSON, rationale, and artifact content/offload references; optionally persist the snapshot for downstream reasoning.
+4. Deploy generated classes (if not already) and execute the emitted tests to validate the action.
+5. Close with the narrative: *“Two cooperating agents — one understands the data, the other takes dynamic action — communicating through a standard Invocable interface so Flow, Copilot, or custom agents can orchestrate new logic on demand.”*

 ## License